coffee grinders icon

 If AeroPress is your preferred brewing method, then this is a brilliant feature:

 Your whole coffee setup can be fully self-contained making life easier and less messy, particularly when on the go.
 Plus it adds an extra layer of protection to your grinder.
+Just make sure all the parts are securely fitted so they don’t come loose or get stuck inside the AeroPress (we found the 1Zpresso Q2 was a better fit and didn’t have this issue.)

 5. 20g Bean Capacity